pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

 Commands are named after actions on these objects
 (ex. ``get``, ``create``, ``delete``).
 The list of commands for each group is displayed with the command `pywbemcli <group name> --help`.

+The list of commands for each group is listed with the command `pywbemcli <group name> --help`.

 For example, the command: